 - Hey, I’m Shane from Admin Arsenal.
 Today, we have Jeremy Moskowitz.
-You probably already know of this man: GPanswers, the founder of PolicyPak, Group Policy MVP.
+You probably already know of this man: GPanswers, the founder of PolicyPak, former Group Policy MVP.
 This guy is the bee’s knees.
 We’re going to talk about how you’ve already got Active Directory, now let’s add some muscle to it.
 This is the guy that we’re going to talk to.

 - Thank you.
 What we’re going to do is we’re going to show you a better together story.
 In this video, we’re going to do a setup of getting PolicyPak ready.
 If you decide that you like what you see in this series of videos and you want to try PolicyPak and/or PDQ Deploy better together, this is video number one in order for you to get started.

 Let me give you the lash-up of where we’re at with our setup here.
 We have “Active Directory” and “Group Policy” ready to go.
 I just want to show how we have our setup here.
 In “Active Directory” we’ve already got our “Users and Computers.”
 Let me show you where they live just so you can see how to follow along.

 For instance, our users are hanging out under “Standard Users.”
 We have “User1” and “User2.”
 If we look at “Deadwood Computers/Workstations/Standard Computers,” we’ve got “COMPUTER1” and “COMPUTER2.”
 We try to make it very complicated.
 We’ve got these two computers and two users, and these are who we’re going to manage.